mqttjs/MQTT.js/README.md

 ### mqtt.Client#removeOutgoingMessage(mid)

 Remove a message from the outgoingStore.
-The outgoing callback will be called withe Error('Message removed') if the message is removed.
+The outgoing callback will be called with Error('Message removed') if the message is removed.

 After this function is called, the messageId is released and becomes reusable.